Falcons sign standout cornerback Desmond Trufant to five-year extension

 The Atlanta Falcons are keeping one of their young standouts around for a while.

-Multiple reports on Saturday morning said Atlanta has signed 26-year old cornerback Desmond Trufant to a five-year, $69 million extension that includes nearly $42 million guaranteed.
+Multiple reports on Saturday morning said Atlanta signed 26-year old cornerback Desmond Trufant to a five-year, $69 million extension that includes nearly $42 million guaranteed.
 The Falcons confirmed the deal via Twitter.

 The $13.8 million average annual value places Trufant in the top five among corners, behind the Rams’ Trumaine Johnson, Washington’s Josh Norman, Arizona’s Patrick Peterson and the Seahawks’ Richard Sherman.